mavas/mavas/writings/Portfolio.md

 This document is entirely made for employment purposes.

-Each section (except for this one) describes a technical problem that was worked on [in no particular order].
+Each section (except for this one) describes a technical problem that was worked on; in no particular order.

 ## Production deployment: MeleeSearch REST API endpoint (over Tor network)